Black History Month

-During Black History Month, the U.S. Fund for UNICEF teamed up with African American churches and religious organizations across the U.S. to help stop Ebola.
+During Black History Month, the UNICEF USA teamed up with African American churches and religious organizations across the U.S. to help stop Ebola.
 The joint initiative, I AM #STOPPINGEBOLA, raised funds to provide lifesaving hygiene kits to children and families in Liberia, one of the West African countries hardest hit by the deadly virus.

 A simple UNICEF hygiene kit has been a first line of defense for children and their families.
 Each kit contains gloves, gowns, masks, soap, chlorine and other essential items to fight the disease.

 Help save lives.
 Join us in #STOPPING EBOLA.

 First Assistant Presiding Bishop

 "We are so pleased to be a part of this historical effort.
 This partnership between the African American Church and the U.S. Fund for UNICEF has tremendous potential.
 Many African American churches have for years provided assistance to our brothers and sisters in Africa.
 With us now connecting with the U.S. Fund for UNICEF, we can all do much more."